 Gangs in Guatemala targeted A. for recruitment because of his skill at riding motorcycles.
 Gang members repeatedly approached A. to attempt to force him to join their gang.
 When he refused to join, the gang members beat him and threatened to harm him and his family.
 Fearing for their lives, A., D., F., R. and fled to the United States within a week of the final threat.
 The siblings entered the United States in November 2019.
 NIJC timely filed independent applications for asylum for each sibling with USCIS.
-All affidavits and supporting materials will be due one week prior to the siblings' interview at the asylum office, which will likely occur in 4-6 weeks.
+All affidavits and supporting materials will be due one week prior to the siblings' interview at the asylum office.
+The asylum office is currently closed through June 4, 2020 due to the COVID-19 pandemic and the interview will not be scheduled until after that date.

-3. E. is a young man from Guatemala.
-USCIS retains initial jurisdiction over his application for asylum because he was designated as unaccompanied immigrant child when he entered the United States, even though he is in removal proceedings.
-His next Master Calendar hearing is December 21, 2021.
-He speaks Spanish and lives near La Crosse, Wisconsin.
-(20-0141312).
-Urgent
+3. L. is a young man from Ghana.
+USCIS retains initial jurisdiction over L.'s application for asylum because he was designated as an unaccompanied immigrant child when he entered the United States, even though he may soon be in removal proceedings.
+L. speaks English and lives in Chicago, Illinois.
+(20-0141375) Urgent